Kv-Vedasri/calendar_view/README.md

-# 📅 Calendar View Component - Vedasri Uzence Assignment
+# 📅 Calendar View Component

 A professional, fully-featured calendar component built from scratch for the Uzence frontend developer assignment.